rojo-rbx/rbx-dom/docs/xml.md

 ## Meta

 This element represents a single key-value pair of metadata for the file.
-There MAY be any number of `Meta` elements in a document but they MUST all be under the `roblox` element.
+There MAY be any number of `Meta` elements in a file but they MUST all be under the `roblox` element.

 The following attributes are REQUIRED for this element: